corda/corda/docs/source/data-model.rst

 ==========

-This article covers the data model: how *states*, *transactions* and *code contracts* interact with each other and how they are represented in the code.
+This article covers the data model: how *states*, *transactions* and *code contracts* interact with each other and how they are represented in software.
 It doesn't attempt to give detailed design rationales or information on future design elements: please refer to the R3 wiki for background information.

 Overview
 --------

 We begin with the idea of a global ledger.
-In our model, although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
+In our model although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
 In cases where a set of transactions stays within a small subgroup of users it should be possible to keep the relevant data purely within that group.